Guildford City F.C.: Rebirth in 1996

 In 1996 Bill Bellerby, then-Mayor of Guildford, enquired as to whether Burpham FC would be prepared to move to the Spectrum Leisure Centre and represent Guildford.
 Spectrum provided a venue which had the potential for development into senior football and already had floodlighting.

 AFC Guildford played in the Surrey Premier League, which eventually became Division One of the Combined Counties League.
 In 2003–04 AFC Guildford were crowned champions of Division One and gained their first-ever major honour.
 Promotion was obtained into the Combined Counties Premier Division, ground-sharing with Cranleigh FC while Spectrum was upgraded to meet the league's standards.
 In early November 2004, AFC Guildford returned to their home ground near to the town centre.

 In 2005 the club changed its name to Guildford United, but quickly acquired the name of Guildford City.
 The club finished second bottom in 2006–07 but the following season secured a runner-up finish in the Combined Counties Premier League under Scott Steele and Lloyd Wye.
 Kevin Rayner, and his assistant Roly Martin, took charge in 2009.
 After escaping relegation and undergoing a season of improvement, in 2011-12 the club had its furthest progress in the FA Vase to date, but better was to come when the side clinched the Combined Counties Premier Division trophy.
 The club was denied promotion due to Spectrum failing a ground grading inspection.
 They retained their league title the following season and this time took their place in the Southern League Division One Central.
 However, in May 2013, having guided City to a ninth-place finish in the new club's inaugural Southern League season, Kevin Rayner left the club to manage Chipstead.

 Guildford City were switched to the Southern League Division One South & West for the 2013–14 season, with former Sandhurst Town and Cove manager Dean Thomas taking the helm.
-Thomas resigned in November 2013 following a run of 10 defeats in a row.
+Thomas resigned in November 2013 following a run of 10 consecutive defeats.
 Kevin Rayner immediately returned to the club following his sacking by Chipstead earlier that month but was unable to prevent City from finishing bottom of the league and being relegated back to the Combined Counties League.